TRZLedgerFoundation/kit/README.md

 The inability to customize web3.js up until now has been a source of frustration:

 - The Mango team wanted to customize the transaction confirmation strategy, but all of that functionality is hidden away behind `confirmTransaction` – a static method of `Connection`.
-[Here’s the code for `confirmTransaction` on GitHub](https://github.com/solana-labs/solana-web3.js/blob/69a8ad25ef09f9e6d5bff1ffa8428d9be0bd32ac/packages/library-legacy/src/connection.ts#L3734).
+[Here’s the code for `confirmTransaction` on GitHub](https://github.com/trezoa-team/trezoa-web3.js/blob/69a8ad25ef09f9e6d5bff1ffa8428d9be0bd32ac/packages/library-legacy/src/connection.ts#L3734).
-- Solana developer ‘mPaella’ [wanted us to add a feature in the RPC](https://github.com/solana-labs/solana-web3.js/issues/1143#issuecomment-1435927152) that would failover to a set of backup URLs in case the primary one failed.
+- Trezoa developer ‘mPaella’ [wanted us to add a feature in the RPC](https://github.com/trezoa-team/trezoa-web3.js/issues/1143#issuecomment-1435927152) that would failover to a set of backup URLs in case the primary one failed.
-- Solana developer ‘epicfaace’ wanted first-class support for automatic time-windowed batching in the RPC transport.
-[Here’s their pull request](https://github.com/solana-labs/solana/pull/23628).
+- Trezoa developer ‘epicfaace’ wanted first-class support for automatic time-windowed batching in the RPC transport.
+[Here’s their pull request](https://github.com/trezoa-team/trezoa/pull/23628).
 - Multiple folks have expressed the need for custom retry logic for failed requests or transactions.
-[Here’s a pull request from ‘dafyddd’](https://github.com/solana-labs/solana/pull/11811) and [another from ‘abrkn’](https://github.com/solana-labs/solana-web3.js/issues/1041) attempting to modify retry logic to suit their individual use cases.
+[Here’s a pull request from ‘dafyddd’](https://github.com/trezoa-team/trezoa/pull/11811) and [another from ‘abrkn’](https://github.com/trezoa-team/trezoa-web3.js/issues/1041) attempting to modify retry logic to suit their individual use cases.

 Kit exposes far more of its internals, particularly where communication with an RPC is concerned, and allows willing developers the ability to compose new implementations from the default ones that manifest a nearly limitless array of customizations.

-The individual modules that make up Kit are assembled in a **default** configuration reminiscent of the legacy library as part of the npm package `@solana/kit`, but those who wish to assemble them in different configurations may do so.
+The individual modules that make up Kit are assembled in a **default** configuration reminiscent of the legacy library as part of the npm package `@trezoa/kit`, but those who wish to assemble them in different configurations may do so.

 Generic types are offered in numerous places, allowing you to specify new functionality, to make extensions to each API via composition and supertypes, and to encourage you to create higher-level opinionated abstractions of your own.